Trek Guatemala From Antigua to Lake Atitlan

 The final stretch to reach Lake Atitlan

 It's your final day on the trail as the trek builds up to its grand finale and the ultimate finish line.
-Departing camp, you'll descend gradually towards the canyon of the Madre Vieja River, passing through patchworks of avocado trees and corn.
-You'll stop at a small coffee finca for a tour of their hand-picked, sun-dried operation – a reminder of the livelihoods tied to this fertile land.
+Departing camp, you'll descend gradually toward the canyon of the Madre Vieja River, passing through patchworks of avocado trees and corn.
+You'll stop at a small coffee finca for a tour of their handpicked, sun-dried operation – a reminder of the livelihoods tied to this fertile land.
 After crossing a suspension bridge spanning the canyon, there's one last climb to a ridgeline that delivers your first full, panoramic view of Lake Atitlan – a shimmering expanse of water flanked by volcanoes.
 From here, descend a spectacular hillside trail carved high above the lakeshore, winding through terraced fields until you reach San Antonio Palopo.
-The trek ends at the water's edge, where you'll hop in a boat for the short journey to the lakeside sanctuary of Hotel Atitlan.
-Kick off the hiking boots, slip on some sandals, order a Gallo beer or fresh juice, and soak up the views from your private balcony or the botanical gardens in the hotel's grounds.
+The trek ends at the water's edge, where you'll take a short journey to the lakeside sanctuary of Hotel Atitlan.
+Kick off the hiking boots, slip on some sandals, order a Gallo beer or fresh juice, and soak up the views across the lake.

 Day 7